xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 featured_position: 1
 ---

-Apple has introduced Create ML over a year ago, a framework that allows building ML models in Swift and use them in CoreML on iPhones or iPads.
+It's been over a year ago that Apple has introduced Create ML, a framework that allows building neural network models in Swift and use them in CoreML on iPhones or iPads.
 However, the most common way of getting a CoreML model is still by converting a model trained on TensorFlow, Keras, Pytorch or other ML frameworks.
-Apple officially supports [coremltools](https://github.com/apple/coremltools) which allows converting some model formats like scikit-learn, Keras and Caffe (v1) to CoreML.
+Apple officially supports [coremltools](https://github.com/apple/coremltools) which allows converting some model formats like Keras, Caffe (v1) and TensorFlow (since version 3.0).
-There are also some other libraries that support more formats like [tfcoreml](https://github.com/tf-coreml/tf-coreml) which supports converting TensorFlow models to CoreML.

 However, not all model formats can be converted so easily to CoreML.
 For example, there is no library that supports converting a TensorFlow Lite model.
+While this is not needed when you train your own model in TensorFlow, it can be helpful if you want to do performance comparisons between different on-device frameworks or if you want to run a recently published research model in CoreML and you only have the model in TF Lite format, to name a few examples.

 TensorFlow Lite is used to deploy TensorFlow models on mobile or embedded devices but not for training them.
-You can deploy TF Lite models on iOS, but you might want to run it on CoreML as that might prove to be more performant.
-So, if you have trained a model on TensorFlow, you can use `tfcoreml` to convert that model to CoreML and you are good to go.
-However, if you got a TF Lite model from a recent research paper which you want to test or you simply got a TF Lite from somewhere and want to test it on CoreML then you have to do this conversion manually.

-A TF Lite model cannot be converted back to a TensorFlow model but we can see its architecture and export its weights and then reimplement the network graph in TensorFlow using the exported weights.
+Once converted to TF Lite, a model cannot be converted back to a TensorFlow model but we can see its architecture and export its weights and then reimplement the network graph in TensorFlow using the exported weights.
+We can then use `coremltools` or [tfcoreml](https://github.com/tf-coreml/tf-coreml) to convert it to CoreML.
 That is what we are going to do in this tutorial.

+We will use a MNIST model from the [TF Lite examples](https://github.com/tensorflow/examples/tree/master/lite) repository.

 ## Inspecting the model

-We will use a MNIST model from the [TF Lite examples](https://github.com/tensorflow/examples/tree/master/lite) repository.

-The first thing we must do is inspect the model to see its layers.
+The first thing we should do is to inspect the model to see its layers.
 One great tool to do this is [Netron](https://github.com/lutzroeder/netron).
 With Netron you can see the graph and even export the weights of a model.
 If you install Netron you can just open any `.tflite` file by clicking it.